 The Remodeling 2021 Cost vs. Value Report listed the average cost of a major kitchen remodel at $75,571, and even a minor remodel came in at $26,214.

 But kitchen remodeling doesn’t have to be that expensive.
 I’ve remodeled five kitchens, using granite counters and stainless steel appliances, for much less.

-The choice of materials makes a big difference in how much you’ll spend.
 Custom-made, solid-wood cabinets with a premium finish and decorative molding can easily cost $1,200 or more per linear foot, which is the way cabinets are normally priced.
-But you can get attractive cabinets at Ikea or even a local shop for a quarter of that cost if you shop around.
+But you can get attractive cabinets at Ikea or even a local shop for a quarter of that cost.

 Being your own contractor creates more work because you’re screening multiple contractors rather than just one general contractor for the entire project.
 Plus, you have to be available during the day to supervise, and you have to shop around to find the best price on supplies.